joyceling/ArmorFinalInterview/README.md

 ## Acceptance Criteria:

 - Given a Customer is presented with a form to submit a ticket
-- When they submit the form
+    - When they submit the form:
-    Notify the Customer if errors exist/occur and do not persist the ticket to the database.
+        - Notify the Customer if errors exist/occur and do not persist the ticket to the database.
 - If no errors exist, the ticket information will be stored in the database and the Customer will know when to expect a response from Support.